allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 of additional time needed on the network.
 Therefore we focused on in-memory caches.
 In Go there are already caches of this type, i.e. [LRU groups cache](https://github.com/golang/groupcache/tree/master/lru), [go-cache](https://github.com/patrickmn/go-cache), [ttlcache](https://github.com/diegobernardes/ttlcache), [freecache](https://github.com/coocood/freecache).
 Only freecache fulfilled our needs.
-Next subchapters reveal why and describe how the characteristics mentioned above were achieved.
+Next subchapters reveal why we decided to roll our own anyway and describe how the characteristics mentioned above were achieved.

 ### Concurrency
 Our service would receive many requests concurrently, so we needed to provide concurrent access to the cache.